jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-v-elliott.md

 might happen I know in the South where I spent most of my time, you will see white and colored kids going down the road together to school They separate and go to different schools, and they come out and they play together.
-I do not see why there would necessarily be <a name="page17"></a>any trouble if they went to school together.
+I do not see why there would necessarily be any trouble if they went to school together.
 </p>
 <p>MR. JUSTICE REED: I am not thinking of trouble.
 I am thinking of whether it is
 a problem of legislation or of the Judiciary. </p>